bkauler/oe-qky-src/readme.md

 You must be running a x86_64 host Linux system, and have expanded the oe-qky-src folder in a partition with Linux filesystem (preferably ext4) and at least 150GB free space.
 The PC must have at least 2GB RAM and there must be a swap partition.

+Barry has used both Quirky and Easy x86_64 as the host system.
+Describing each:

+### Quirky Linux x86_64

 The host Linux system used by the developer Barry Kauler is Quirky x86_64, version 8.1.6 (or later).
 This is built from Ubuntu 16.04 Xenial Xerus DEB packages, and as-is requires just a few tweaks to work with OpenEmbedded.

 For Quirky 8.1.6, it is required to install _python3_ and _ca-certificates_ from the Puppy Package Manager (PPM).